California's high-speed rail project promises to reduce the Los Angeles to San Francisco trip to less than three hours. Some other facts:

-The current price tag is listed as $68 billion, but it has fluctuated wildly.
-California's High-Speed Rail Authority says it is still cheaper than building dozens of new airport runways and highways to accommodate a state population expected to hit 46 million by 2035.
+A: The current price tag is $68 billion.
+California's High-Speed Rail Authority says that's cheaper than building dozens of new airport runways and highways to accommodate a state population expected to hit 46 million by 2035.